 Additionally, Mr. Gordon laments the demise of reading.
 In the past, reading was careful and wide spread, yet now people get their content through video and short text messages.
 This emphasis on video has blurred the difference between significant and insignificant.
 We think of something as significant if we see it on television, but sadly most of television is filled with the insignificant.
 Conversely, spiritual truths and Scripture are of enormous significance, yet the video age has shortened our attention span and given us the perspective of diminishing the importance of that which is not video.

 This book is strong medicine for preachers, Christians and anyone who teaches or is involved in education.
-Gordon gives many practical examples of how good preaching is developed and encourages Christians to reading, the medium that God choose to give us his Scriptures.
+Gordon gives many practical examples of how good preaching is developed and encourages Christians to reading, the medium that God chose to give us his Scriptures.